-On retirement, most defined benefit scheme will allow its members an option to access an immediate lump sum in lieu of a defined benefit pension.
-This can be in the form of cash or rollover to another complying superannuation fund.
+Most defined benefit schemes provide members the option to access an immediate lump sum, in lieu of a defined benefit pension, when they retire.
+This can be in the form of cash, or a rollover benefit to another complying superannuation fund.

 If you elect to take part or all of your entitlement as a lump sum, you'll be foregoing some or all of your entitlement to receive a lifetime pension.
-Some schemes impose a time restriction for members to make an election should they wish to take a lump sum payment i.e. three months from final date of service.
-If you do not nominate a lump sum within this period, you must take the full pension option.
+Some schemes impose a time restriction for members to make an election should they wish to take a lump sum payment, for example, this could be three months from final date of service, although the timeframe can vary from fund to fund.
+If you do not nominate a lump sum within this period, you will be required to take the full pension option.
 Please make sure you are familiar with your scheme's deadline (if any).